Give yourself plenty of time to get to schools- it doesn’t give a good impression if you turn up late!

 Be friendly to everyone right from the start.

-Be efficient- if you need to get your time sheet signed then get that signed before you leave.
+Be efficient- if you need to get your timesheet signed then get it signed before you leave.

-A lot of primary schools require you to mark the work before you leave, so make sure you get everything marked, and that the marking is of a high standard.
+A lot of primary schools require you to mark the work before you leave, make sure you ask what the marking policy is and get everything marked to a high standard.

-Leave plenty of information on how the day went for the class teacher.
+Leave information on how the day went and what work has been completed for the class teacher.

-If there is time at the start of the day get as much information on pupils in your lessons as possible, especially surrounding SEN and whether there are teaching assistants involved in lessons.
+If there is time at the start of the day get as much information on the pupils in your lessons as possible, especially surrounding SEN and whether there will be teaching assistants present.

 Always ensure that you keep teaching assistants engaged and involved in lessons.
 Remember they are just as important as you.
 Quite often they will report back to the cover coordinator about your lesson.

 Always leave the classroom tidy- but don’t mess too much with the teacher’s desk.

 Be aware of the schools policy regarding rewards and sanctions.
 Each school has different systems in place so it’s important you know how to recognise and act upon good/ bad behaviour in line with the ‘normal school way’.

 Be prepared- technology sometimes fails to work, so always have a backup!